Mallorca in August (2025): Weather, Events, and Best Things to Do

 Known for their medium-small size and ability to be hung in clusters, the tomàtiga de ramallet variety is perfect for long-term storage.
 Its low water content and high acidity make it ideal for sauces, stews, and the quintessential Mallorcan snack, pa amb oli.

-So if you love tomatoes, head to Maria de la Salut on the 9th of August for the Fira Nocturna de la Tomàtiga de Ramallet – a vibrant evening fair, held every year on the second Friday in August.
+So if you love tomatoes, head to Maria de la Salut for the Fira Nocturna de la Tomàtiga de Ramallet – a vibrant evening fair, held every year on the second Friday in August.

 Kicking off around 8 pm in the Plaça des Pou, you’ll find stalls brimming with artisanal goods, local produce, and, of course, plenty of juicy tomatoes.
 One of the fair’s highlights is the impressive 20-metre-long tomato string, a testament to the traditional art of enfilar, or threading tomatoes, which allows them to be preserved and enjoyed year-round.
 This craft has been passed down through generations and is a proud symbol of the island’s agricultural heritage.